Select Page

 Massive amounts of data are readily available to IT operations, but that data goes largely unused.
 The ability to anticipate demands, detect operational trends, and propose strategic opportunities to the business all exist in the data, a rare occurrence today.
 IT operations can’t remain passive in its role as a strategic partner or ignore the untapped opportunities of available data.

-The necessary changes are rooted in adopting new operating principles, embracing new automation capabilities, enhancing data science skills, and moving to a data-driven decision-making mentality.
-This also involves automating service delivery processes where possible and using tools like Configuration Management Database (CMDB) and self-healing capabilities.
+Adopt new operating principles, embrace new automation capabilities, enhance data science skills, and move to a data-driven decision-making mentality.
+Automate service delivery processes where possible and use tools like Configuration Management Database (CMDB) and self-healing capabilities.
 Businesses and their strategic partners, like IT operations, must adapt to changing demands by leveraging the massive amounts of unused data to anticipate needs, detect trends, and identify strategic opportunities.

 Improve employee experience

-This involves finding ways to improve the experience of employees who deliver services.
+Find ways to improve the experience of employees who deliver services.
 The pandemic has changed the future of work and increased employees’ expectations of employer technologies.
 Companies plan to pursue a hybrid model, with some workers working remotely.
 Automation and contingent labor will become more widespread, and non-tech employees will become citizen developers.
 To improve talent acquisition and retention, organizations will need positive workforce analytics and strategies to prevent data misuse.
 Tech leaders must prepare for these changes and lead the transformation.
-It also involves implementing digital employee experience management and end-user management to monitor and improve the user experience.

-Leveraging an Enterprise DevOps and Agile Approach with ITSM/ESM
+Leveraging an Enterprise DevSecOps and Agile Approach with ITSM/ESM

-This involves adopting an agile and DevOps approach to service delivery.
-It means breaking down silos between different departments and teams, collaborating closely, and using agile methodologies to deliver services faster and more efficiently.
-It also involves IT Service Management (ITSM) and Enterprise Service Management (ESM) in DevOps processes to ensure alignment and consistency.
+Adopt an agile and DevSecOps approach to service delivery.
+Break down silos between different departments and teams by collaborating closely and using agile methodologies to deliver services faster and more efficiently.
+Integrate IT Service Management (ITSM) and Enterprise Service Management (ESM) in DevSecOps processes to ensure alignment and consistency.

-In conclusion, the key to thriving in today’s competitive business landscape lies in organizations’ ability to optimize their service delivery.
-By focusing on customer-centricity, proactive adaptability, data-driven decision-making, employee experience, and the integration of DevOps and Agile approaches with ITSM/ESM, businesses can elevate their service standards, build customer loyalty, and enhance their reputation.
-Embracing these strategies will ensure long-term success and growth in an increasingly connected and demanding marketplace.
+The key to thriving in today’s competitive business landscape lies in organizations’ ability to optimize their service delivery.
+By focusing on these key ITSM/ESM solutions, businesses can elevate their service standards, build customer loyalty, and enhance their reputation.

-To learn for CriticalRiver can support your service delivery requirements and help address service management challenges, write to us at contact@criticalriver.com.
+To learn how CriticalRiver can support your service delivery requirements and help address service management challenges, write to us at contact@criticalriver.com.

 Let’s Start Something New